 The adoption of management practices is assessed against the Water Quality Risk Framework with cutting edge monitoring and modelling tools to enable reporting in the short to medium term.

-Read our Mackay Whitsunday regional summary of the Paddock to Reef Program.
+Read our Mackay Whitsunday regional summary (pdf) of the Paddock to Reef Program.

-The 2016 report card has now been released.
+The 2016 report card can be found here.